brand-o/brando.fm/src/content/blog/mini-pc.md

 `-` **price: $220** — becomes overpriced once ram + nvme are added

 **brando score: 5/10**
-great for router labs, not ideal for an all-in-one homelab.
+perfect for router labs, but not ideal for an all-in-one homelab when you factor the total price.

 ---